 In 1478, the date mark was introduced to signify the year the piece was assayed as sterling.
 A letter of the alphabet was assigned to each year, predominantly in alphabetical order.
 The dates at the Sheffield office were randomly listed until 1824, when they finally got with the program.
 The date letters rolled over in May at the London office and in July at Birmingham and Sheffield.
 Therefore, you could have an eight-piece tea service that took three months to make with two date marks.
 Half of the pieces would have a letter from one year, while the second half would have the next consecutive letter, yet still remain an original, complete set.

-The duty mark is a stamp of the reigning sovereign's head.
+The duty mark is a stamp on metal of the reigning sovereign's head.
 It first appeared in December 1784 when King George III imposed a special duty on all silver to help pay for the American War of Independence.
 This stamp indicated that taxes had been paid on the piece and it wasn't until 1890, during the reign of Queen Victoria, that the duty on silver was lifted and the stamp was no longer required.